We are pleased to launch Concord-Carlisle Football Academy (CCFA) this Fall with 4 teams:

 CCFA is a soccer academy under the leadership of Kyle Yelin that houses the CCYS club program and premier skills clinics.
 CCFA provides Concord Carlisle soccer players with continued individual player development through professional coaching and high level team play.
 CCFA is a supplement to, not replacement for, CCYS Travel Soccer.
 CCFA teams play in the NSL (Northeast Soccer League) and are made up of CCYS Travel players.
 Roster placement on teams are available to only a limited number of committed soccer players.
 Tryouts will be held in June.
 Register here for tryouts.

 CCFA teams will play fall and spring with two practices and one game per week on Sunday.
 Players will be required to attend their Travel practices and Saturday Travel games.
-This will entail a total of five days of commitment per week.
+This will entail a total of 4-5 days of commitment per week.

 CCYS is adding CCFA to its programs to provide more training and competition for those players who want more directed development opportunities.
 We believe we can provide a program with similar player development potential as nearby soccer clubs while requiring less travel to practices and tournaments.
 CCFA helps CCYS to serve the broadest community of soccer players and will keep more local players in the CCYS community.
 As a not-for-profit, CCFA can provide high-level training at a significantly lower cost to families than out of town clubs.
 In addition to the club teams, CCFA will continue the newly launched professionally coached premiere clinics open to all In-Town and Travel players.
 The goal of CCFA is to enhance the CCYS experience for all players.